Ladies and gentlemen, let us start your engines!

 Dream homes don’t come cheap, y’all!

 *Editor’s note: This article was initially published in 2022 when Tony Stewart’s house was first listed for sale asking $30 million.
 It was later updated to reflect the current state of the property.
-All images used throughout, along with the quotes from the listing agent date back to the first time the property was listed for sale, but the copy has been updated throughout.
+All images used throughout, along with the quotes from the listing agent date back to the first time the property was listed for sale, but the copy has been revised to reflect the current price and status of the listing.

 More stories you might like